Chiapas: Mid-20th century to 1990

 In the mid-20th century, the state experienced a significant rise in population, which outstripped local resources, especially land in the highland areas.
 Since the 1930s, many indigenous and mestizos have migrated from the highland areas into the Lacandon Jungle with the populations of Altamirano, Las Margaritas, Ocosingo and Palenque rising from less than 11,000 in 1920 to over 376,000 in 2000.
-These migrants came to the jungle area to clear forest and grow crops and raise livestock, especially cattle.
+These migrants came to the jungle area to clear the forest and grow crops and raise livestock, especially cattle.
 Economic development in general raised the output of the state, especially in agriculture, but it led to deforestation in many areas, especially the Lacandon.
 As a result, there continued to be serf-like conditions for many workers and insufficient educational infrastructure.
-Population continued to increase faster than the economy could absorb.
-There were some attempts to resettle peasant farmers onto non cultivated lands, but they were met with resistance.
-President Gustavo Díaz Ordaz awarded a land grant to the town of Venustiano Carranza in 1967, but that land was already being used by cattle-ranchers who refused to leave.
+The population continued to increase faster than the economy could absorb.
+There were some attempts to resettle peasant farmers onto non-cultivated lands, but they were met with resistance.
+President Gustavo Díaz Ordaz awarded a land grant to the town of Venustiano Carranza in 1967, but that land was already being used by cattle ranchers who refused to leave.
 The peasants tried to take over the land anyway, but when violence broke out, they were forcibly removed.
-In Chiapas poor farmland and severe poverty afflict the Mayan Indians which led to unsuccessful non violent protests and eventually armed struggle started by the Zapatista Army of National Liberation in January 1994.
+In Chiapas, poor farmland and severe poverty afflict the Mayan Indians, which led to unsuccessful non-violent protests, and eventually, an armed struggle started by the Zapatista Army of National Liberation in January 1994.

 These events began to lead to political crises in the 1970s, with more frequent land invasions and takeovers of municipal halls.
 This was the beginning of a process that would lead to the emergence of the Zapatista movement in the 1990s.
-Another important factor to this movement would be the role of the Catholic Church from the 1960s to the 1980s.
+Another important factor in this movement would be the role of the Catholic Church from the 1960s to the 1980s.
 In 1960, Samuel Ruiz became the bishop of the Diocese of Chiapas, centered in San Cristóbal.
 He supported and worked with Marist priests and nuns following an ideology called liberation theology.
 In 1974, he organized a statewide "Indian Congress" with representatives from the Tzeltal, Tzotzil, Tojolabal and Ch'ol peoples from 327 communities as well as Marists and the Maoist People's Union.
-This congress was the first of its kind with the goal of uniting the indigenous peoples politically.
+This congress was the first of its kind, with the goal of uniting the indigenous peoples politically.
 These efforts were also supported by leftist organizations from outside Mexico, especially to form unions of ejido organizations.
 These unions would later form the base of the EZLN organization.
 One reason for the Church's efforts to reach out to the indigenous population was that starting in the 1970s, a shift began from traditional Catholic affiliation to Protestant, Evangelical and other Christian sects.